-These apple fritters are made yeast-free with a batter that’s essentially a thicker version of my buttermilk pancake batter.
-The best part of this is that there are no long, impatient bouts waiting for the dough to rise before you can fry your apple fritters, just mix up the batter, heat up the oil, and go!
+This recipe is made yeast-free with a batter that’s essentially a thicker version of my buttermilk pancake batter.
+This means there is no long, impatient bouts waiting for dough to rise before you can fry them–just mix up the batter, heat up the oil, and go!
+Yay for yeast-free!

-- Not all frying oils are created equal.
-I recommend using vegetable, canola, or peanut oil when frying apple fritters.
+- Oil.
+I recommend using vegetable, canola, or peanut oil.

 How to Make Apple Fritters